borea17/efficient_rl/README.md

 * **Q-learning**: standard Q-learning approach with &epsi;-greedy exploration where parameters &alpha;=0.1 and &epsi;=0.6 have been found via parameter search.
-* **Q-learning with optimistic initialization**: instead of a some random initialization of the Q-table a smart initialization to an optimistic value (maximum possible value of any state action pair
+* **Q-learning with optimistic initialization**: instead of some random initialization of the Q-table a smart initialization to an optimistic value (maximum possible value of any state action pair
   <img
   src="https://render.githubusercontent.com/render/math?math=v_{max}">)
   is used.
-Thereby unvisited state-action pairs become more like to be visited.
+Thereby unvisited state-action pairs become more likely to be visited.
 Here, &alpha; was is to 1 (deterministic environment) and &epsi; to 0 (exploration ensured via initialization).